SiarheiZhamoidzik/cicd-first-try/autotests/README.md

 Hello user!

-This is Pytest training project.
+This is Pytest tests for CI/CD for DQE training project.

 Project Description
 Current project allows executing of 6 test types for tables in AdventureWorks2019 DB from Microsoft SQL Server.